NeuroTechX/ntx_slack_archive/devices.md

  >sydneyneurotechx: Im in touch with them, however we already have a device that provides this open framework.
 Happy to discuss further.

+7/6/2017 9:35 AM

+ **timfiori** :

+ >Has anyone used the <http://foc.us|foc.us> fNIRS sensors yet?
+Looks like it was discussed in the group in May last, I'm wondering if anyone has had any experience with them yet.
+I'm looking into fNIRS devices and <http://foc.us|foc.us> is the only one that fits the budget!